An Accretion Flare Interpretation for the Ultra-High-Energy Neutrino Event KM3-230213A: Multimessenger modeling

 For $\gamma$-rays, an additional correction factor $\exp[-\tau_{\rm EBL}(z,E_\gamma)]$ should be multiplied to Eq. \ref{eq:nu_F_nu} to account for the $\gamma\gamma$ absorption with the extragalactic background light (EBL) during propagation through the Universe, where $\tau_{\rm EBL}$ is the optical depth as a function of redshift and photon energy.

 {This work focuses on the radiation processes in the isotropic radiation zone embedded in the dust torus, however the blazar relativistic jet may also contribute to the multi-wavelength emissions.
-The blazar blob leptonic model describes high-energy emission from a relativistic jet in a blazar, where a compact region (or ``blob") of plasma containing relativistic electrons moves along the jet axis.
-In this model, the observed emission is primarily produced through synchrotron radiation and inverse Compton scattering.
-Key parameters include bulk Lorentz factor $\Gamma$, comoving blob size $R'_{b}$, magnetic field strength $B'_{b}$, electron luminosity $L_e'$, spectral index $s_b$, maximum and minimum Lorentz factors, $\gamma_{e,\rm max}$ and $\gamma_{e,\rm max}$.
-We treat the jet contribution independently and will later show that it may account for the microwave and far-infrared observations.}
+The blazar single-zone leptonic model describes high-energy emission from a relativistic jet, where a compact region of plasma containing relativistic electrons moves along the jet axis.
+In this model, the observed emission is primarily produced through synchrotron radiation and inverse Compton scattering, without generating high-energy neutrinos.
+Key parameters include bulk Lorentz factor $\Gamma$, comoving size $R'_{b}$ of the radiation zone, magnetic field strength $B'_{b}$, electron luminosity $L_e'$, spectral index $s_b$, maximum and minimum Lorentz factors, $\gamma_{e,\rm max}$ and $\gamma_{e,\rm max}$.
+We treat the jet contribution independently and will later show that it may account for the far-infrared and archival X-ray observations.}